minecraft-linux/minecraft-linux.github.io/troubleshooting.rst

 1.8 does not work and crashes with :code:`failed to locate madvise`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Make sure to :ref:`update the launcher <updating_the_launcher>`.
-If you have switched from using a source build to a binary one, `make sure to uninstall the source one first <https://github.com/minecraft-linux/mcpelauncher-manifest/wiki/Compiling-from-sources#uninstalling>`__.
+If you have switched from using a source build to a binary one, :ref:`make sure to uninstall the source one first <source_uninstall>`.

 File picking doesn't work or crashes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~